 C. DON’T WITHHOLD PAYMENT IF DUE!
 Nothing can derail a project faster than an anxious General Contractor who has mounting debts to his subcontractors and suppliers.
 Pay promptly don’t risk a lien being filed.

 D. Don’t suddenly be an expert on i.e.masonry because you read an online wiki post on mortar and now feel entitled to discuss mortar efflorescence.
-Respect for others knowledge and craft is helpful.
+Respect for a subcontractors’ knowledge and craft is helpful.